BRINGING EXTRAORDINARY ART TO YOUR DOOR

 The medical profession is starting to recognise the health benefits of getting together and engaging with the arts as a social experience.
 Whether it's painting in a group, going to a movie, a gig, or joining a choir, the social aspect is essential for us thrive as human beings.

-We offer Group Art Sessions in the Studio or on Zoom.
+We offer Art Club Sessions in the Studio or on Zoom.
 We also offer individual Therapeutic sessions for Adults or Teens or dyads for Parents and Children

 We aim to make art-buying fun!